 During the 2023 regular legislative session, the Kentucky General Assembly passed SB 47, which created the framework for the cultivation and use of cannabis for medicinal purposes beginning January 1, 2025.
-The Cabinet for Health and Family Services (CHFS) will primarily be responsible for implementing, administering, and overseeing the medicinal cannabis program, including overseeing a Board of Physicians and Advisors who will establish a list of qualifying medical conditions for which patients may become registered to possess and use medicinal cannabis.
+The Kentucky Medical Cannabis Program under the Cabinet for Health and Family Services (CHFS) is primarily responsible for implementing, administering, and overseeing the medicinal cannabis program, including overseeing a Board of Physicians and Advisors who will establish a list of qualifying medical conditions for which patients may become registered to possess and use medicinal cannabis.

-According to SB 47, the Board was given the responsibility to appoint seven (7) physicians to the CHFS Board of Physicians and Advisors and the Board has completed that task by appointing the following physicians, which are subject to Senate confirmation:
+According to SB 47, the Board was given the responsibility to appoint seven (7) physicians to the CHFS Board of Physicians and Advisors and the Board has completed that task by appointing the following physicians, which were confirmed by the Kentucky State Senate: